vpvnguyen/martian-robots/README.md

 ### Instructions Form - Parse, Interpret, and Validate

+> `./src/instructions/`

-- Created a large text area to support a long string user input as suggest by the instructions and sample input.
+- Created a large text area (`InstructionsForm.tsx`) to support a long string user input as suggest by the instructions and sample input.
-- When the user submits the form, an Instructions Mapper interprets and parses the single input.
+- When the user submits the form, an Instructions Mapper (`InstructionsMapper.ts`) interprets and parses the single input.
-- Created an Instructions Validation library to validate and stop execution as early as possible - checking against cases such as length, type, format, etc.
+- Created an Instructions Validation library (`InstructionsValidation.ts`) to validate and stop execution as early as possible - checking against cases such as length, type, format, etc.
-- Created an Instructions Error Handling library to help trace through the Error Stack to help debug any oversights.
+- Created an Instructions Error Handling library (`InstructionsErrorHandling.ts`) to help trace through the Error Stack to help debug any oversights.
-- Once the data has been parsed and validated, an Instructions Context Provider shares the grid dimensions and robot commands across necessary components.
+- Once the data has been parsed and validated, an Instructions Context Provider (`InstructionsContext.tsx`) shares the grid dimensions and robot commands across necessary components.

 ### Mars Grid - Dynamically Render and Plot Coordinates to a Responsive Grid

+> `./src/mars/`

 - Leveraged CSS Grid to dynamically create a Grid for our robot to move.
 - The Grid will dynamically render based on the user's input.